Benefield: Biggin Hall

-The Hall dates from ca.1700 and is partly hidden behind a portico of ca.1750.
+The Hall dates from ca.1700, having medieval origins, and is partly hidden behind a portico of ca.1750.
 There are two pavilions at each end.
 Miles Joseph Berkeley (1 April 1803 – 30 July 1889), an English cryptogamist and clergyman, and one of the founders of the science of plant pathology, was born in the Hall.

+It is a grade II listed building.
+It underwent remodels in 1911, which affected multiple rooms including the study and first floor.

 Benefield Castle

-Established in 1208, all that remains is a moated platform west of the church.
+Benefield Castle's date of establishment is unknown; however, it is known to have existed in 1208.
 It has been derelict since 1315 or earlier.

 It may have been one of the numerous forts thrown up during the Anarchy of King Stephen's reign (1138–44).
-It was in existence in 1208, when John seized it for the debts of Hugh de Lisurs.
-On 15 May 1264, the day following the Battle of Lewes, Henry III, while a prisoner with Simon de Montfort, issued a mandate to the knights and others in Benefield Castle, stating that peace having been made between the king and his barons, they were not to go out of the castle nor do any ill in those parts.
-It was probably in the following year that, the castle being held for Edward, the king's son, the men of the castle plundered the manor of Biggin and crossed the river to Oundle, where and at Ashton they took a number of cattle.
+In 1208, John seized it for the debts of Hugh de Lisurs.
+On 15 May 1264, the day following the Battle of Lewes, Henry III, while a prisoner with Simon de Montfort, issued a mandate to the knights and others in Benefield Castle.
+He stated that since peace had been made between the king and his barons, they were not to go out of the castle nor do any ill in those parts.
+It is likely that, in the following year, with the castle being held for Edward, the men of the castle plundered the manor of Biggin and crossed the river to Oundle, where and at Ashton they took a number of cattle.
 The men of Oundle, however, made a counter-attack and recovered many of their beasts.

-Not long after this date the castle was probably dismantled.
-In 1298 it is described as an old castle, and in 1315 the site of the castle only is referred to.
-It continued a ruin and is so described in 1378.
+The castle was dismantled not long afterwards.
+In 1298 it was described as an "old castle", and in 1315 only the site of the castle was referred to.
+It was described as a ruin in 1378.
+Currently, Benefield Castle is located in Lower Benefield, on the crest of a valley.
+The castle's remains are directly west of Benefield church, and southwest of a manor farm.

 Rectory Farm

-The building dates from 1877 to 1878 and is tall and gabled.
+The building dates from 1877 to 1878 and is tall and gabled; it is located in Lower Benefield.
+The farm is northeast of Benefield Castle and the manor farm, as well as several churches.